It’s good to be reminded by the sage: the little things, sometimes the most important, are found in the grains.

-That sage who happens to taste bleach.
-You see, he finds meaning in the tiniest details of human existence.
-Literally.
+That sage happens to taste bleach.
+You see, he finds meaning in every grain possible.

 He’s Robert Fulghum.
-He found the summary of answers in the sandpile.
-Our parents could not have been more right.
-Agreeably so, the world is a much a better place with everyone cleaning his own mess and taking that much needed nap.
+He found the summary of answers in the sand pile.
+Our parents could not have been more right: the world is a much a better place with everyone cleaning his own mess and taking that much needed nap.

 Don’t hit people.